Anxiety and related disorders

 At any point in our lives, we may experience what is called a 'traumatic event'.
 This is an event that is frightening, overwhelming and out of our control.
 Understandably, this has a profound effect on the victim - leaving them feeling anxious and stressed.

-These feelings tend to go away after a number of days or weeks, but in some cases they don't.
-When this happens, it can develop into post-traumatic stress disorder, or PTSD.
+These feelings tend to go away after a number of days or weeks, but in some cases, they don't.
+When this happens, it can develop into post-traumatic stress disorder.

 What can help?